-Republicans will finally let public see their Obamacare plan
+Republicans unveil bill to repeal Obamacare

 This is the House GOP leadership's trust fall.

-The divides are only expected to get more pronounced once the bill is out there, but it's an unavoidable part of the process.
+The divides are only expected to get more pronounced now that the bill has been released.

 Republicans from states that expanded Medicaid under Obamacare have voiced serious concerns about rolling back a program that helped low-income people back home get health care.
 Non-expansion state Republicans, on the other hand, have voiced opposition to any program that allows expansion states to receive more money in the future.

-Note: This story is breaking and will be updated